 BIBLIOGRAPHY:Robert H. Thonhoff, "The First Ranch of Texas," West Texas Historical Association Year Book 40 (1964).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert H. Thonhoff, "CARVAJAL CROSSING," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/ric01.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert H. Thonhoff, "Carvajal Crossing," accessed April 29, 2017, http://www.tshaonline.org/handbook/online/articles/ric01.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.